m0chael/scientific-data-app/README.md

 # Scientific Data App

-This is the science data app refactored backup.
-It has the license of GNU GPLv3.
-It is provided AS-IS!
+This is the scientific data app.
+It has the license of GNU GPLv3 and it is provided as-is.
+"Batteries not included", please be mindful of the licenses for data you render with this software.
+This program can work fully offline.

+## It supports the following data file formats:
+- geoJSON - USGS Earthquakes
+- CSV - National Centers for Environmental Information
+- CSV - Kaggle Scientific CSV

+If you'd like a specific format for your data to be supported, please open an **issue** on this repository for any special formats that need fine-tuning for headers.

 ## Instructions to use: